zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 - [ ] Search/Replace function
 - [ ] **Table of EPUB readers and compatibility**
 - [ ] Hierarchised Headers Sidepanel
+- [ ] To ease development: a menu-button opening the path to the temp-folder containing the file in windows explorer.
 - [ ]